Japan's MUFG to leverage Morgan Stanley expertise in wealth management foray

 "We have seconded many young recruits to Morgan Stanley to get some hints, to get some expertise from their wealth management business."

-MUFG and Morgan Stanley already have a flourishing securities brokerage joint venture in Japan, stemming from a $9 billion lifeline the Japanese lender provided the Wall Street bank at the height of the financial crisis at the end of the last decade.
+MUFG and Morgan Stanley already have a flourishing brokerage joint venture in Japan, stemming from a $9 billion lifeline the Japanese lender provided the Wall Street bank at the height of the financial crisis at the end of the last decade.

+The venture, Mitsubishi UFJ Morgan Stanley, was ranked second for Japanese mergers and acquisition advisory in 2016, and third for equity capital market underwriting, according to Thomson Reuters data.

 Tokunari said the new wealth management business would mainly target MUFG's existing small and mid-sized corporate clients, offering investment products and solutions.